1. Enrollment Policy Overview

 c.
 Non-Degree-Seeking Students (Credential and Graduate Certificate Students)

 Non-degree-seeking students who are absent for one semester or consecutive semesters not exceeding four (excluding the summer) must complete the Request for Reenrollment form, obtain program approval, and pay a nonrefundable processing fee before the student can register for classes.
 A non-degree seeking student who is absent for five consecutive semesters (excluding the summer) is required to reapply and pay a nonrefundable application fee to the Graduate School if the student wishes to be considered for readmission to a credential or certificate program(see Chapter 5.A.5).
-Non-degree seeking students are not eligible for graduate leave.
+Non-degree seeking students who are pursuing certificates or administrator credentials are eligible to apply for graduate leave.

 2. Continuous Enrollment for Degree-Seeking Students